SFSU-Bethel-Instructional/vmmul-omp-harness-instructional/README.md

 add your code for doing basic and OpenMP-parallel vector-matrix multiply, respectively.

 For the OpenMP parallel code, note that you specify concurrency at runtime using the OMP_NUM_THREADS environment variable.
-It is not something you set at compile time.
+While it is possible to set the number of concurrent OpenMP threads at compile time, it is generally considered better practice to specify the number of OpenMP threads via the OMP_NUM_THREADS environment variable.

 # Running the codes